-Decoding if 'The LIFE' is Black and White or Grey
+Decoding if LIFE is Black and White or Grey

-One question that has probably haunted my subconscious or if I may say Conscience, since forever, is whether the ‘LIFE’ as we know it, is Black and White or Grey.
+One question that has probably haunted my subconscious or if I may say Conscience, since forever, is whether LIFE is Black and White or Grey.
 Well, for the uninitiated, we all know that ‘black and white’ is the commonly used figurative metaphor for relating to the wrong and the right in life, respectively.
 And so does the grey in life refer to the area where the lines between this black and white, or wrong and right tends to blur or rather assimilate into each other, forming an entirely new cloud of space of grey, that can neither be categorized as white nor black.

 I am sure, this dilemma has hit many of you, several times, at different phases in your life.
 As much as our conditioning has trained us to, we tend to put everything from situations to people, thoughts and as far as even our own actions under the radar of black and white.
 But what is exactly this black and white or definitions of right and wrong and how do we accurately categorize and slot everything into just these two categories.
 Is black always wrong and white always right?
 Do we have something like absolutely wrong and absolutely right?
 Can’t my wrong be your right and your right be wrong to me?
 Who is the ultimate judge or the deciding force to take a call on black and white or right and wrong when we are not able to reach a consensus?
 Will wrong always lead to bad and right always lead to good?
 Should we never be accepting black or wrong in our life?
 Is good always the right way to go about and wrong always the one to refrain from?
 These questions have baffled me for years and I have scouted to look for their answers everywhere around me, within me, but have failed miserably each time.